BoergeSt/Lagrange-Mechanics/README.md

 # Lagrange-Mechanics
 A simple Python3 program, which allows the automatic symbolic creation of the Lagrange equations for pendulums and similar objects.
-Furthermore a numerical solver is used in order to approximate the solutions.
+It features a very simple way to set up even complex systems.
+Afterwards the system can be viewed in (close to) realtime, depending on the complexity of the system or recorded and saved as an mp4.

 ## Disclaimer
 I did this project out of curiosity and interest.
 I do not claim that any of the results are correct.
 Furthermore the numerical methods used in this program are not especially suitable for solving chaotic systems like the double pendulum.